-Lovely little camera, cute to Olympus design tradition. fits well into small and large hands, lightweight and simple to use.
+Lovely little camera, cute to Olympus design tradition. fits well into small and large hands, is lightweight, and simple to use.
 Little wonder that they are plenty of them out there.
-Almost a point and shoot camera.
-Settings are scant, the distance by estimate, ASA setup and recommended aperture.
+Almost a point-and-shoot camera.
+Settings are scant, the distance by estimate, ASA setup, and recommended aperture.
 By the light meter, the camera decides what shutter speed to use between 100 and 40, the only options.
 If insufficient light a red paddle pops over the viewfinder and the shutter does not fire.
-Note that the aperture activates when shutter activates, else it stays at a closed position.
+Note that the aperture activates when the shutter activates, else it stays at a closed position.

 Olympus Trip 35 service

 Remove the bottom plate and release the black and yellow wires from the RH corner hold.
 This way the front barrel will be easy to maneuver.

 Release the three pointed set screws to remove the front ring.
 The screws later fit into a groove on the barrel.

 Remove front ring and unscrew the lens below, remember to mark lens position so will screw it back to same upon assembly.
 Remove three screws at the bottom.

 Remove assembly via the next three screws to access the shutter leaves.

 All the four cameras I have dissected needed aperture blade cleaned.
 The blades operate by a week hairspring that tends to wander around.

 Soak in solvent, if needed a puff of graphite powder does wonders.
 Once the leaves close by the hairspring the work is done.